 - Sandy soil: Sandy soil is definitely easier to work than clay soil--but it has the opposite problems: it often drains too quickly and is less able to retain nutrients.

-- Loam: This is ideal garden soil.
+- Loam: This is an ideal garden soil.
 Crumbly, full of organic matter, retains moisture yet still drains well.
 This is what we're working toward; this is "good" garden soil.

-Tips for Improving Your Garden Soil
+Tips for Improving

 There are several things you can do to improve your soil.
 Luckily, they are actually all fairly easy to do.

+Test your soil: The first thing to do is learn all you can about your soil.
 You may want to try a couple of DIY soil tests to learn more about the level of life in your soil and what its texture is like.
-Getting a soil test from your county's cooperative extension would be a great idea; this will alert you to any deficiencies or pH problems.
+Getting a soil test from your county's cooperative extension is a great idea; this will alert you to any deficiencies or pH problems.

 So what should you be adding to your soil?
-Compost is a must -- it will improve your soil immediately and introduce microorganisms that will continue improving your soil by further breaking down organic matter.
+Compost is a must.
+It will improve your soil immediately and introduce microorganisms that will continue improving your soil by further breaking down organic matter.
 Add as much as you possibly can; it really is nearly impossible to overdo it with compost.
 Add some in spring before planting.
-Side-dress your plants with it throughout the growing season, and add more in fall when you are putting the garden to bed -- you will see improvement in no time.
+Side-dress your plants with it throughout the growing season, and add more in fall when you are putting the garden to bed.
+You will see improvement in no time.

-One reason so many gardeners like raised beds is because it eliminates one of the main causes of soil compaction: people stepping in the garden beds!
+Don't compact the soil: One reason so many gardeners like raised beds is because it eliminates one of the main causes of soil compaction: people stepping in the garden beds!
 Continually stepping or pulling wheelbarrows over a garden bed compacts the soil, making it more difficult for plant roots to grow.
 Avoid stepping on garden beds as much as possible.

-No-dig or no-till gardening is becoming more popular, partially because it reduces the amount of work the gardener has to do, but also because we understand more about the soil food web.
+Disrupt soil as little as possible: No-dig or no-till gardening is becoming more popular, partially because it reduces the amount of work the gardener has to do, but also because we understand more about the soil food web.
 The more we disrupt the soil, the more we disrupt the ecosystem in our soil.
 That ecosystem is what makes healthy, crumbly, nutrient-rich soil possible.
 Till and dig as little as possible.
 Add organic matter to the top inch or two of soil, or just lay it right on top of your garden and let the earthworms work it in for you.